 It’s no wonder Berry is one of the most beautiful getaways from Sydney.
 Although it’s kinda obvious Berry is a tourist town, it’s a beautiful one you could easily spend the weekend at.

-Things to do in Berry The most popular draw card to Berry is the famous Berry Doughnut Van.
+The most popular draw card to Berry is the famous Berry Doughnut Van.
 We lined up feeling quite sceptical about the whole thing, but I must admit, those cinnamon doughnuts are really worth talking about.
-Hike to the beautiful Drawing Room Rocks, do wine tasting at Silo Estate Winery (one of the best wineries in NSW), and shop at the gorgeous shops in Berry – we loved AMARA Homewares, a beautiful Indian antique shop.
+Hike to the beautiful Drawing Room Rocks, do wine tasting at Silo Estate Winery (one of the best wineries in NSW), and shop at the gorgeous shops in Berry.

 The Japanese Bath House in Blue Mountains is a fantastic weekend getaways from Sydney for spa lovers.
 We feel it deserves its own title in this article because you could spend days relaxing in the hot pools overlooking Lake Lyell.